sensu-plugins/sensu-plugins-opsgenie/README.md

 web01 : check_mysql_access
 ```

-### Teams
+### Responders

-The OpsGenie _team_ alert field uses the values in the Sensu check configuration
+The OpsGenie _responders_ alert field combines the values of the teams, users,
-if any, otherwise it uses the value from the handler configuration.

-### Recipients

-The OpsGenie _recipients_ alert field uses the values in the Sensu check
+escalations, and schedules values from the Sensu check configuration if any,
-configuration if any, otherwise it uses the value from the handler
+otherwise it uses the values from the handler configuration.
-configuration.

 ### Alias